hellerve/blog/wip/The_Practicalities_of_Attending_the_Recurse_Center.md

 options, and you could aim for a daily budget of $12-16, which would amount to
 $1100-1500 over three months.

-Another important expense that you shouldn’t forget budgeting for is the MTA subway pass.
+Another important expense that you shouldn’t forget to budget in is the MTA subway pass.
 The monthly pass costs $121, which means that you’ll probably spend at least $364 on that as well.
 [Christian Ternus]() also kindly pointed out that it takes 46.8 rides in one month to make this ticket cheaper than a regular